acomito/expo-to-appstore-checklist/README.md

 * Address information is required.

 * now, if you have not yet, download Apple's [Application Loader 3.0](https://itunesconnect.apple.com/apploader/ApplicationLoader_3.0.dmg)
+* if you have problems with it, you may need to download xcode, then open xcode, the go to Xcode > developer settings > applications > application loader (this will be application loader 3.6).
+See: https://forums.developer.apple.com/thread/64041
+* either way, 3.6 or 3.0, you will go through the wizard and upload your IPA file.
 * after downloading, open the app and sign in with your apple username and password
 * choose "deliver app" from the options then click "next"
 * a file picker will open, find you ipa file that you built earlier (via your terminal, in my case the ipa is no in my downloads)